Kitchen Divas

 Flank Steak Smoker Recipe

 This easy smoked steak recipe was inspired by my air fryer ribeye steak.
-I’m always looking for new ways to make steak, and after hitting a home run with the air fryer, I knew I had to try the smoker next.
-This juicy flank steak pairs well with my air fryer baby potatoes, too.
+I'm always looking for new ways to make steak, and after hitting a home run with the air fryer, I knew I had to try the smoker next.
+This juicy flank steak, full of smoky flavors, pairs well with my air fryer baby potatoes and this steakhouse baked potato recipe.
+Serve up with some bacon butter too.

 Ingredients